canvasxyz/canvas/packages/core/README.md

 # @canvas-js/core

-A Canvas app replicates and executes a log of signed actions, running them in a set of JavaScript/TypeScript functions with access to ModelDB.
+A Canvas app replicates and executes a log of signed actions, sourced from GossipLog, with read/write access to a ModelDB database.

+This is the module that you should be using if you are writing an application and want fine-grained control over how it's started/stopped.

+Alternatively, you can use the `useCanvas` hook in `@canvas-js/hooks`, which has the same API, but handles initialization for you.

 ## Table of Contents